When is the Xbox Series X released? How much will it cost? - TheNewsTrace

 What can we learn about the Xbox Series X?

-It is understood the Xbox Series X will be the strongest console that Microsoft have ever produced, and contemplating it appears like it will go head-to-head with Sony’s model new PS5 for the Christmas 2020 market, we’re fairly positive the tech large are going to ensure it is a formidable piece of equipment.
+It is understood the Xbox Series X will be the strongest console that Microsoft have ever produced, and contemplating it appears like it will go head-to-head with Sony’s model new PS5 for the Christmas 2020 market, we’re fairly positive the tech big are going to ensure it is a formidable piece of package.

-At present numerous the rumours round the gadget recommend that the spec will be excessive and is more likely to be 4k prepared, and will even have 8k functionality with a excessive body fee per second.
+At present a number of the rumours round the system counsel that the spec will be excessive and is more likely to be 4k prepared, and will even have 8k functionality with a excessive body charge per second.

 Like the PS5 it is understood Microsoft will be including an SSD functionality for storage, however will even have a bodily drive for video games.